-- Pay on time - Payment history makes up almost half of our credit score.
-Late payments and collection notices can really pull our score down.
+- Pay on time - Payment history makes up almost half of your credit score.
+Late payments and collection notices can damage your score.

 - Keep low balances - As a general rule, try not to use more than 30% of the credit that’s available to you.

 - Check for mistakes - Read through your credit score every month, checking for mistakes on the report that should be corrected.